linusjf/RIAY/README.md

 ##### ROSARY IN A YEAR DAY 12 - "DELIVER US FROM EVIL" Michelle Jackson

 And lead us not into temptation, but deliver us from evil.
 The Lord is the Good shepherd who leads His flock, who delivers and protects His flock.
 He goes in search of His sheep and He lays down His life for His sheep, Such is our God🙌🏼Our God is our deliverer and our only protection.
 These words in the "our Father" are given by the Father through Jesus to us.
 He wants us to "TRUST" Him and to know that He alone is the one who can and will save us.
 We need to meditate and ponder each line in that prayer that reveals the heart of the Father.
 We need to remind ourselves and renew our thinking each time we are tempted to stress and worry about situations in our lives that are beyond our control.
 Because Jesus came as the Good shepherd to provide, protect, defend, deliver and save us and that He died for us so that we may live.
 Thank you Abba Father for the gift of Thyself through Jesus in the HolySpirit.🙏🏽

+##### AI-Generated Summary: Trusting the Good Shepherd for Deliverance

+This text explores the path to a deeper relationship with God through prayer and meditation, focusing on the petition "Deliver Us from Evil" and the concept of God as the Good Shepherd.

+**Main Topics Discussed:**

+- **Prayer and Relationship:** Prayer and meditation foster a closer connection with Jesus and Mary, acting as channels for grace.
+- **The Good Shepherd:** God, particularly exemplified by Jesus, is portrayed as the Good Shepherd who leads, protects, delivers, sacrifices for, and seeks out His flock.
+This is contrasted with the original provision in Eden.
+- **Origin of Sin:** Sin entered the world through Satan sowing doubt about God's goodness, leading Adam and Eve to distrust and disobey God.
+The core loss ("paradise lost") was the internal state of trust and harmony with the Creator.
+- **Consequences of Sin:** This original sin resulted in an inherited wound of distrust and a tendency towards disobedience.
+- **Jesus's Role in Salvation:** Jesus acts as the ultimate Good Shepherd.
+He seeks the lost, lays down His life (Passion and death) to atone for sins, and reveals the depth of God's goodness and love, thereby healing the core wound of distrust.
+- **Restoration and Deliverance:** Trusting in God's revealed goodness is central to spiritual life.
+This trust provides protection from temptation and deliverance from evil.
+Through grace, individuals are guided back towards communion with the Father, achieving peace and divine sonship.

+**Key Takeaways:**

+- The root of sin is distrust in God's fundamental goodness.
+- Jesus's life, death, and resurrection demonstrate God's unwavering love and goodness, offering a path to heal distrust.
+- Recognizing and meditating on God's goodness is essential for protection against evil and for restoring a right relationship with Him.
+- The ultimate spiritual goal is a restored, trusting communion with God the Father.

+**Notable Insights:**

+- The concept of the "Good Shepherd" encapsulates God's active care, protection, and salvific action.
+- The "true paradise lost" wasn't just a place, but the internal state of perfect trust and harmony with God.
+- Jesus's Passion is presented as the ultimate proof of God's goodness, aimed directly at healing humanity's core wound of distrust.
+- Living in the truth that "God is good and trustworthy" is foundational for spiritual well-being and deliverance.

 #### January 13,2025